-Our management, under the oversight of our Audit Committee of our Board of Directors and in consultation with outside advisors, continue to evaluate and implement measures designed to ensure that control deficiencies contributing to the material weakness are remediated, such that these controls are designed, implemented, and operating effectively.
-These remediation actions are ongoing and include, but are not limited to: (i) evaluating and implementing enhanced process controls around user access management; and (ii) expanding the management and governance over user access and system controls.
+Our management, under the oversight of our Audit Committee of our Board of Directors and in consultation with outside advisors, has evaluated and continues to implement measures designed to ensure that control deficiencies contributing to the material weakness are remediated, such that these controls are designed, implemented, and operating effectively.
+These remediation actions are ongoing and include, but are not limited to: (i) implementing enhanced process controls around user access management; and (ii) expanding the management and governance over user access and system controls.